EEST1Chivilcoy/ReservationSystem/README.md

 ### Configuration

-To ensure the project functions correctly, create a file named `config.php` at the root of the project with the following code:
+To ensure the project functions correctly, create a file named `config_database.php` in the `include` directory with the following code:

 ```php
 <?php